StarRocks/starrocks/docs/table_design/expression_partitioning.md

 ### Examples

-Example 1: Suppose you frequently details of the query data center billing based on time ranges and specific cities.
-At table creation, you can use partition expressions to specify the first partition columns as `dt`  and `city` .
+Example 1: Suppose you frequently query details of the data center billing based on time ranges and specific cities.
+At table creation, you can use a partition expressions to specify the first partition columns as `dt`  and `city` .
 This way, data belonging to the same date and city are routed into the same partition, and partition pruning can be used to significantly improve query efficiency.

 ```SQL
 CREATE TABLE t_recharge_detail1 (